Hayes’ Story: Supravalvular Aortic Stenosis

 Jeremy adds, “They told us they were Life Flighting him to Children’s Memorial Hermann Hospital in the Texas Medical Center.
 It all happened so fast.
 We were terrified.
 But the cardiologist told us that Hayes would be in the care of an all-star from Boston Children’s Hospital, who had recently joined Children’s Memorial Hermann Hospital’s affiliated team as head of pediatric heart surgery.
 He assured us Hayes would be getting the absolute best care.
 That gave us some comfort.”

-The diagnosing cardiologist referred Hayes to pediatric heart surgeon Jorge Salazar, MD, Professor and Chief of Pediatric Cardiovascular Surgery at McGovern Medical School at UTHealth and Co-director of the Children’s Heart Center at Children’s Memorial Hermann Hospital.
-Dr. Salazar joined McGovern Medical School and the Children’s Heart Center in September 2017 and specializes in the most complex, advanced pediatric heart procedures.
+The diagnosing cardiologist referred Hayes to pediatric heart surgeon Jorge Salazar, MD, Professor and Chief of Pediatric Cardiovascular Surgery at McGovern Medical School at UTHealth and Co-director of the Children’s Heart Institute at Children’s Memorial Hermann Hospital.
+Dr. Salazar joined McGovern Medical School and the Children’s Heart Institute in September 2017 and specializes in the most complex, advanced pediatric heart procedures.

 “A Double Whammy”